 Ensure the Pavement Is Properly Drained

 Make sure the pavement is adequately drained.
 This means ensuring no drainage problems and that the gutters are clear.
-If water is allowed to sit on the surface of the asphalt, it can weaken it and cause it to ravel.
+If water is allowed to sit on the surface of the asphalt, it can weaken it and cause it to travel.

 If you’re having drainage problems, you may need to have your gutters cleaned or install a new drainage system.
 You can also try snow-melting systems, which will help keep the asphalt’s surface clear.